 These birds are named for Sir Richard Bourke, the governor of Australia's New South Wales territory from 1831 to 1837.
 It was initially classified as part of the Neophema genus but was assigned to the Neopsephotus genus in the 1990s.

 Successful captive breeding programs have made Bourke's parakeets popular pets in homes all over the world.
 This species is not threatened; wild populations seem to be growing.

 Known as an adorable, gentle, and good-natured species, Bourke's parakeets make good pets when hand-fed as babies, which allows them to bond with their human caretakers.

 These are intelligent birds but are also mellow and quiet, especially compared to other parrot species.
 They are cuddly and prefer companionship; expect a guest riding on your shoulder often.
 They also get bouts of energy and enjoy flying around.

 Peak activity usually occurs just after sunrise and sunset, when they can get a bit noisy, though not annoyingly so.
 Overall, these are relatively quiet birds when compared to other parrots.
 Unlike other parrots, Bourke's parakeets do not talk or perform tricks.

 Bourke's Parakeet Colors and Markings

-While they're not as vividly colored as some species, Bourke's parakeets are still quite eye-catching.
-They have a dusty brown tint to their plumage, with pink feathers covering their chests and abdomens, and blue tail feathers.
-The backs of their wings display a darker brownish-gray hue, with each feather highlighted by a lighter-colored outline.
+While not as vividly colored as other species, Bourke's parakeets are still quite eye-catching.
+They have a dusty brown tint to their plumage with pink feathers covering their chests and abdomens, and blue tail feathers.
+The backs of their wings display a darker brownish-gray hue with each feather highlighted by a lighter-colored outline.

-A number of color mutations are possible with Bourke's parakeets.
-One of the most popular is the rosy Bourke's parakeet, which a bright shade of pink.
+Several color mutations are possible with Bourke's parakeets.
+One of the most popular is the rosy Bourke's parakeet, which is a bright shade of pink.